Attorney, Public Servant

 He graduated law school in 1994, passed the Illinois bar exam that same summer, and was sworn into the Illinois Bar in November 1994.

-Over the course of a 25 year (and going) career Junaid has served the poor, the marginalized, and the needy time and time again in private practice, as a public defender, working with grassroots organizations, and civil liberties groups.
+Over the course of a 25 year (and going) career Junaid has served the poor, the marginalized, and the needy time and time again in private practice, as a public defender, working with grassroots organizations, and through volunteer efforts with civil liberties groups.

 Over that time he has cultivated strong relationships with law enforcement at the federal, state, and local levels.
 For example, shortly after 9/11 he worked with the Muslim Bar Association of Chicago (an organization he co-founded in 1998), the Arab American Bar Association, and the ACLU of Illinois to develop a pro bono legal panel to help innocent nonimmigrant residents who were being asked to register with federal law enforcement because of their countries of origin (Middle East primarily).
 These attorneys provided advice and support and accompanied these individuals for their interviews with the FBI.
 The program was developed with the help of the Chicago office of the FBI and the U.S. Attorney’s Office in the Northern District of Illinois.

 Later in his career Junaid built and ran the nation’s first state program dedicated to finding non-criminal justice focused solutions for people who were exhibiting red flags related to violence.
 This program – the Illinois Targeted Violence Prevention Program – sought to educate Illinois residents of all backgrounds about the importance of early engagement with loved ones and friends who exhibited a variety of very concerning behaviors so that they could get the help they needed – whatever that might entail.